 Going to the movies alone has a certain stigma about it, which I never understood.
 I mean, it’s completely logical to want to take in a story without having to intermittently lean over and pretend to chuckle at whatever the hell the person next to you just indecipherably whispered in your ear, right?
 Well, I was sitting there alone when a father of two ushered his sons in and sat down, leaving a seat in between us – completely courteous of my date for the movie that will never arrive.
 I admired the quality time he was devoting to his boys, but my admiration quickly halted when they suddenly launched into a salvo of questions about whether or not the IMAX screen was bigger than the sky.

-Aw hell nah I uttered to myself almost audibly.
+Aw hell nah I uttered to myself almost audibly, I was not about to sit through two and half hours of shushing these kids.
 The first showing I went to, I sat so close to the screen, it felt like I was watching the film through one of those dash cam views you see on America’s Wildest Police Chases.
 It was disorienting and a bit nauseating; this time, I vowed to have the perfect viewing experience.